fscj-4raxhel/intro-to-computing/notes/chapter3.md

 }// drawHexagon
 ```
 The `System` class is a standard class like `Math` that provides access to system properties for example the system display console called `out`.
 In the method stub, we called a method of `out` called `println()` to display its argument on the console in one line.
 Note the `+` operator connecting two strings are concatenation instead of "adding" when it was used between two numerical values.

+## Methods, Scope and Visibility
+Having seen examples of mixed use of names, we need to understand the rules that Java imposes on resoluting a name.

+The rules that sort out the (unique) meaning of a variable, method or class name are called scope rules.
+The converse of scope rules is the visibility rules which specifies where a variable can be used.

+### Java Scope Rules
+To determine which declaration of a name is being referenced within a piece of code, we follow the following steps:
+1. Look for a declaration of the name in the for loop, method, or constructor in which the code resides.
+If one exists, this is the defining declaration.
+This rule applies to both formal parameter declarations and local declarations.
+2. If no such defining declaration exists, apply step 1 again, looking in the immediately enclosing code unit which could be a for loop (with nested loops), method, constructor or the class itself.
+Continue until there is no enclosing unit.
+Usually in Java, there is only the for loop, method/constructor level and the class level to consider.
+3. If no such declaration exists, check the public declarations of public classes from imported packages.
+This is how the names such as Turtle, forward, and PI that are imported from the Media or java.lang.Math packages are resolved.
+4. If no such declaration exists, the name is undeclared and the reference is in error.

+In an overly simplified version, find the closest `{}` that encloses a declaration of the refered variable.
+And that declaration is the meaning.

+### Java Visibility Rules
+The visibility rules are derived from the scope rules and, for Java, are:

+1. A loop index declared in a for loop is visible only within the loop body and any nested for loops.
+2. A local variable or formal parameter is visible only within the method in which it is declared.
+3. An instance variable or method declared private within a class is visible within any constructor or method of that class, unless it is hidden by a local variable declared with the same name.
+4. An instance variable, method or constructor declared public within a class is visible as in rule 3 but is also visible within any method or constructor of any class to which the declaring class is visible.

+We want to keep the visibility of a variable as small as possible because that leads the code easier to manage.

+### Declaring Names, Rule of Thumb
+1. A for loop index should be declared in the for statement header.
+2. A variable should be declared as a local variable if its value concerns only the single method or constructor.
+3. A variable should be declared as a formal parameter if the behavior of the method depends on the value of variable.
+4. A variable should be declared as a private instance variable if it is part of the state of the object and/or serves to coordinate the activity of two or more methods or constructors.
+5. A method should be declared as private unless it is to be used by code in other classes.
+6. A constructor is usually declared as public since objects of the class will be created by code in other classes.

+Of course these are just guidlines.
+As we learn more about programming, we will break some of the "rules".
+For example, there is a design pattern called singleton where we want to make sure there is only one instance of a class ever been created during the program runs.
+We can achieve this by making the constructor private and provide the object before it's needed.